 Healthy Slow Cooker Lasagna Soup combines all the flavor of classic lasagna without all the work plus it's a healthy version perfect for meal prep.
 Jump to Recipe keyboard_arrow_down

 I love everything about lasagna except all the work it takes to make.
 It isn't that I don't love spending time in the kitchen, because as a food blogger, it's something I absolutely love.
 But for some reason all the tasks that go into making a delicious lasagna - browning the meat, boiling the noodles, creating all the layers - just feels like too much lately.
-Perhaps it's all the holiday cooking that happens this time of year or maybe I just have a mental block when it comes to lasagna.

 Now to get the true lasagna feeling, you are going to want to top this soup with some cheese!
 Unfortunately for me, I am the only one in the family who likes ricotta so we normally just top ours with shredded mozzarella.
-If you like ricotta, I highly recommend mixing together some ricotta and fresh basil and using that as your cheesy topping.
+If you like ricotta, I highly recommend mixing together some ricotta and basil (fresh or dried) and using that as your cheesy topping.
 Another delicious option is topping the entire bowl of soup with a slice of mozzarella cheese and throwing it under the broiler to crisp up like a French onion soup.
 Delish.

 Tips for Making this Slow Cooker Lasagna Soup